-If you have room in the budget, you can add things like entertainment, date nights, kids sports, or even a “good deal” fund into your budget.
+If you have room in the budget, you can add things like entertainment, date nights, kids sports, or even a “blow money” fund into your budget.

 The easiest way to save for funds is to open as many bank accounts as needed.
 We have eight bank accounts for things like “Vehicle Expenses” and “Vacations”.
 That allows us to put aside a small amount every month to have a large amount available when needed without the risk of keeping cash in the house or the confusion of having everything in one account.

 If you don’t already do this, contributing to retirement will be your first goal after creating the budget.
 We need to set the amount now, though.

 In “theory”, it would be smartest to pay off all credit card debt first before you start saving since your return on your investments in unlikely to be as high as interest on your credit card debt.
 However, if you’re having trouble keeping your finances straight, then forcing yourself to contribute to a Roth IRA (mine through USAA starts at $50.00 per month minimum contribution), forces you to save.